 ExploreTurns, MapTurns, and ProfileTurn: tools for the exploration, analysis and classification of beta turns and structured loops in proteins

 This site hosts a suite of tools for the study of four-residue (beta) turns and structured loops in proteins.
-Beta turns are the most common secondary structures in proteins after alpha helices and beta sheets, and play key structural and functional roles (see the link below).
+Beta turns are the most common secondary structures in proteins after alpha helices and beta sheets, and they play key structural and functional roles (see the link below).
 Since beta turns constitute close to two-thirds of protein loops and the tools also encompass the backbone (BB) neighborhoods of turns, they provide the most comprehensive and detailed picture available of the recurrent BB and side-chain (SC) structures in loops, which represent about half of all protein structure.

 MapTurns [10] is a server for motif maps, which are interactive, 3D graphical conformational heatmaps of the BB and SC structure and H-bonding in beta turns and their BB neighborhoods.
 Maps characterize many new SC motifs, provide rationalizations of sequence preferences, and support mutational analysis and the general study of SC interactions, and they should prove useful in applications, such as protein design, which can benefit from the comprehensive and detailed picture of structure and interaction which they provide.